BarisTonbul/Web2-DatabaseManagement/README.md

 Errors that i didnt work on them;

--Remove button returns succesfull operation everytime because on mysql terminal it also works without any error when you try to delete an item that even not exists.
+- Remove button returns succesfull operation everytime because on mysql terminal it also works without any error when you try to delete an item that even not exists.
 - On GYM TABLE oldest person's age (2nd complex operation) not comes with error case.
 It just returns "none" when gym has 0 subscribers.
 - On PERSONAL TRAINER TABLE for 2nd complex operation it returns also "none" like in the gym_table.
 Another problem is it return average age with a string "Decimal" on front on it //Ex: ((Decimal,,32,455))